 4. Empty Capsules

 The essential oils I use have been deemed safe for internal consumption and one way I do that is via capsule.

-When I’m feeling sick, I’ll put some OnGuard in a capsule and take that.
+When I’m feeling sick, I’ll put some protective essential oil blend in a capsule and take that.
 I’ve also used oils in capsules for treating a few other ailments and they worked really well.
 Empty capsules can be found online or in your local health food store.

 (Note: Not all essential oils can be taken internally – make sure the ones you are using can be.
 Also, remember, I’m not a doctor.
 Do your research before taking anything medicinally.
 Empower yourself.)